roberttwomey/fish-phonebooth/README.md

 # fish-phonebooth
-Code for WOW 2024 Project
+Code for Fish Phone Booth at the Birch Aquarium, as part of Embodied Pacific // PST 2024

+code by:
+Reid Brockmeier
+Robert Twomey

 # Install